iturdikulov/notes/Python_type_hints.md

 &#10;<br>
 Optional "type hints" (also called "type annotations"), special syntax that allow declaring the type of objects.
 By declaring types for your variables, editors and tools can give you better support and analyze your code.

+Do type hints affect the runtime behavior of your code?
+&#10;<br>
 Type hints normally don't affect the runtime behavior of your code.
+Think of type hints as similar to comments!

 Python has rich typing support, we can check related [Typing PEPs](https://peps.python.org/topic/typing/).